jovajiv/Fyber_Task_YOAV_GIAT/README.md

 ## Getting Started
-This project is a flask app written in Python, designed to scrape 3rd party API regarding covid-19. returns, upon specified query, json info on peak deaths/recovered/new cases regarding requested country in the last 30 days. also, attached a jenkinsfile with configuration and basic querys for our flask server. this repo is deisgned for jenkins server, in case you wish to only run flask app , only app.py is requiered
+ This project is a flask app written in Python, designed to scrape 3rd party API regarding covid-19. returns, upon specified query, json info on peak deaths/recovered/new cases regarding requested country in the last 30 days.
+ Also, Attached a jenkinsfile with configuration and basic querys for our flask server.
+ This repo is deisgned for jenkins server, In case you wish to only run flask app , only app.py is requiered (specified in [[optional]](#run)

 ### Installation